AndreaCensi/env_jbds/README.md

-# Bootstrapping Bilinear Models of Simple Vehicles
+# Bootstrapping Bilinear Models of Simple Vehicles - source code and datasets

 This repository contains the source code and datasets for the paper  *Bootstrapping Bilinear Models of Simple Vehicles*